c3lang/c3docs-old/docs/contracts.md

 Contracts are optional pre and post conditions checks that the compiler may use for optimization and runtime checks.
 Note that _compilers are not obliged to process pre and post conditions at all_.
 However, violating either pre or post conditions is considered undefined behaviour, so a compiler may optimize as if they always hold – even if a potential bug may cause them to be violated.

-# Pre conditions
+# Pre-conditions

-Pre conditions are usually used to validate incoming arguments.
+Pre-conditions are usually used to validate incoming arguments.
 Each condition must be an expression that can be evaluated to a boolean.
 A pre condition use the `@require` annotation.

 ```
 /**